loowps/cmajor-angular/README.md

 For development use `npm start` to rebuild the patch on change.

-Setup: Angular 16 with standalone components, experimental [esbuild], [angular-elements], jest, eslint, prettier, husky + lintstaged
-Tested with Cmajor Version: 0.9.2131 running the cmaj-plugin in Bitwig v5 on Windows 10.
+Setup: Angular 17 and [angular-elements], jest, eslint, prettier, husky + lintstaged Tested with Cmajor Version: 0.9.2233 running the cmaj-plugin in Bitwig v5.0.11 on Windows 10.

 #### Known issues / future improvements